bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???

 Here's another.
-Remember when we mentioned transfer learning before?
 This one uses the same model architecture as SumaVision, but we took off the later layers and retrained on new data we collected.